jo2lxq/wafl/WAFL-YOLO/README.md

     --topology "line"
 ```

-After training, `outputs` directory is created and it includes `results.csv` and checkpoints.
+After training, `outputs` directory is created and it includes `results.csv` and checkpoints (If the `outputs` directory already exists, a new directory named `outputs1` will be created.
+If `outputs1` exists, `outputs2` will be created, and so on).
 The following explains some config parameters.

 #### weights
 The path to the file of model parameters.
 The parameters set here will be used as the initial values when training starts.